-Lavazza have a range of roasts, but this medium roast espresso blend with honey and nutty aromas is well-loved by many coffee drinkers for its smooth, mild and creamy flavor.
+Lavazza have a range of roasts and offer some of the best budget coffee beans on the market.
+This medium roast espresso blend with honey and nutty aromas is well-loved by many coffee drinkers for its smooth, mild and creamy flavor.

-Note Lavazza use both Arabica and Robusta beans in their blends, but the coffee is competitively priced and well rated by many happy customers.
+Note Lavazza use both Arabica and Robusta beans in their blends, but the coffee is competitively priced and well rated by thousands of happy customers.

 We debated whether to include the best affordable coffee beans category on this list.
 Are they the “best”?
 Well I guess it depends on your budget.

-If you want to enjoy roast to order coffee beans, but also need an everyday coffee brand to ease the pain on your pocket, finding the best cheap coffee beans is an important consideration.
+If you want to enjoy roast to order coffee beans, but also need an everyday coffee brand to ease the pain on your pocket (or you are making coffee for a crowd), finding the best cheap coffee beans is an important consideration.

 This Colombian coffee by Eight O’Clock is one of the most popular whole bean coffee brands on Amazon.
 With 100% Arabica beans and a full bodied medium roast, it is renowned as a smooth coffee and is perfect for your drip coffee maker.

 Let’s face it, good decaffeinated coffee beans are hard to find.
 Sometimes it is the chemical processes they use to extract the caffeine.
 Other times it is the poorer quality coffee beans used to produce it.